Mark Iuliano: Salernitana

 Born in Cosenza, Mark Iuliano started his professional football career with Salernitana Calcio in 1990.
 He would transfer to Bologna FC on a season loan deal in 1992 and scored 1 goal in 24 appearances.
 After returning to Salerno, he was again sent out on loan in 1993, for another season long loan deal.
-This time, Iuliano moved to A.C.
-Monza He would go on to make 16 appearances for the club.
+This time, Iuliano moved to AC Monza He would go on to make 16 appearances for the club.
 After two impressive loan spells in Bologna and Monza, Iuliano returned to Salernitana Calcio, and became a regular starter after his return, making over 85 appearances, and scoring a single goal, playing both as a centre back and as a full back.

 Juventus

 After greatly impressing in his second spell with Salernitana, Iuliano caught the eye of several major scouts, most notably those of Serie A giants Juventus.
-In July 1996, Iuliano transferred to the Torino based outfit, and was a big hit right from the start, as Juventus continued their Serie A and European dominance.
+In July 1996, Iuliano transferred to the Turin based outfit, and was a big hit right from the start, as Juventus continued their Serie A and European dominance.
 He made his Serie A début on 15 September 1996, 2–1 win over Cagliari Calcio.
 In his first season with Juventus he played in 21 league games scoring a single goal in a 1–1 away draw against Atalanta on 23 May 1997, which saw Juventus claim the league title that season.